Epson MX-80: Legacy

 The MX-80 was widely cloned by other manufacturers, with its form factor and functionality quickly becoming a de facto standard for nearly all dot matrix printers that followed it.
-A market for printer accelerator boards and other accessories designed specifically for the MX-80 also sprang up after its release, while its printer control language was heavily borrowed by other printer manufacturers and software developers in the industry.
+A market for printer accelerator boards and other accessories designed specifically for the MX-80 also sprang up after its release, while its page description language was heavily borrowed by other printer manufacturers and software developers in the industry.
 This PCL was eventually codified in the early 1980s by Epson as ESC/P and received a number of updates over the years, increasing its feature set.

+The MX-80 kicked off intense competition in the dot matrix printer industry and led to 9-pin printers becoming the baseline standard for print fidelity, with 7-pin designs such as the Centronics Model 779 becoming obsolete and 15-pin designs representing the cutting edge.
+With rapid advancements to the precision of printing mechanisms resulting from this competition, dot matrix printers began offering near-letter-quality (NLQ) printing modes, with the quality of printouts rivaling that of daisy wheel printers—the predominant alternative printing technology at the time—making dot matrix printers appropriate for formal office correspondence as opposed to purely technical work for the first time.
+Not only were NLQ-equipped printers faster and lower cost than daisy wheel printers, they could also produce high-quality graphics, while daisy wheel printers could not.
+By the early 1990s, daisy wheel printers had all but disappeared from the market.

-The MX-80 was named by PC Worlds Christopher Null as the 42nd greatest technology product of all time in 2007.
+The MX-80 was named by PC Worlds Christopher Null as the 42nd greatest technology product of all time in 2007, noting that aftermarket ink ribbons for the MX-80 were still being sold nearly 30 years after its release as a testament to its popularity.
+Veit called the MX-80 a "landmark in computer history".